-The key difference between an adviser who focuses upon doing purely transactional business and a ‘Trusted adviser’ is how the adviser is positioned in the mind of the client.
+The key difference between a transactional financial adviser a ‘Trusted adviser’ is how the adviser is positioned in the mind of the client.

-A few years ago, I came across some research that is both eye-opening and food for thought about how you interact with your clients.
+I came across some research that is both eye-opening and important if you are interested in building ‘Trusted Adviser’ relationships.

 Matthew Dixon and Brent Adamson conducted a study of B2B salesperson productivity with more than 6000 individual salespeople across a broad range of industries.
 The results were examined and written about in a series of blog posts in the Harvard Business Review.